vijayraavi/elasticsearch/API-Implementation.md

 You can use this information to determine whether a particular web API or operation is causing a bottleneck, and if necessary scale the host environment and add more servers.
 You can also ascertain whether one or more applications are using a disproportionate volume of resources and apply the appropriate policies to set quotas and limit call rates.

 > **Note**: You can change the details for a published product, and the changes are applied immediately.
 For example, you can add or remove an operation from a web API without requiring that you republish the product that contains the web API.

-# Considerations for testing a web API
-A web API should be tested as thoroughly as any other piece of software.
-You should consider creating unit tests to validate the functionality of each operation, as you would with any other type of application.
-For more information, see the page [Verifying Code by Using Unit Tests](https://msdn.microsoft.com/library/dd264975.aspx) on the Microsoft website.

-> **Note**: The sample web API available with this guidance includes a test project that shows how to perform unit testing over selected operations.

-The nature of a web API brings its own additional requirements to verify that it operates correctly.
-You should pay particular attention to the following aspects:

-- Test all routes to verify that they invoke the correct operations.
-Be especially aware of HTTP status code 405 (Method Not Allowed) being returned unexpectedly as this can indicate a mismatch between a route and the HTTP methods (GET, POST, PUT, DELETE) that can be dispatched to that route.

-	Send HTTP requests to routes that do not support them, such as submitting a POST request to a specific resource (POST requests should only be sent to resource collections).
-In these cases, the only valid response _should_ be status code 405 (Not Allowed).

-- Verify that all routes are protected properly and are subject to the appropriate authentication and authorization checks.

-	> **Note**: Some aspects of security such as user authentication are most likely to be the responsibility of the host environment rather than the web API, but it is still necessary to include security tests as part of the deployment process.

-- Test the exception handling performed by each operation and verify that an appropriate and meaningful HTTP response is passed back to the client application.
-- Verify that request and response messages are well-formed.
-For example, if an HTTP POST request contains the data for a new resource in x-www-form-urlencoded format, confirm that the corresponding operation correctly parses the data, creates the resources, and returns a response containing the details of the new resource, including the correct Location header.
-- Verify all links and URIs in response messages.
-For example, an HTTP POST message should return the URI of the newly-created resource.
-All HATEOAS links should be valid.

-	> **Important**: If you publish the web API through an API Management Service, then these URIs should reflect the URL of the management service and not that of the web server hosting the web API.

-- Ensure that each operation returns the correct status codes for different combinations of input.
-For example:
-	- If a query is successful, it should return status code 200 (OK)
-	- If a resource is not found, the operation should returs HTTP status code 404 (Not Found).
-	- If the client sends a request that successfully deletes a resource, the status code should be 204 (No Content).
-	- If the client sends a request that creates a new resource, the status code should be 201 (Created)

-Watch out for unexpected response status codes in the 5xx range.
-These messages are usually reported by the host server to indicate that it was unable to fulfil a valid request.

-- Test the different request header combinations that a client application can specify and ensure that the web API returns the expected information in response messages.
-Examples of client request headers include:
-	- **Accept**.
-The format of the data in the body of the response should match the format specified by the client request.
-The Content-Type header of the response should specify the format of the data returned.
-	- **ETag** and **If-None-Match**.
-If the client application implements client-side caching it can provide these headers to indicate which version of an object it currently has in cache, and how the web API should handle the request.
-The section [Considerations for Optimizing Client-Side Data Access](#considerations-for-optimizing) earlier in this guidance describes how these requests should be handled.
-	- **Range**.
-If an operation supports partial responses (if a request can return a large amount of data, for example), verify that the operation respects any client Range headers and responds with the correct data and the appropriate Accept-Ranges, Content-Length, and Content-Range headers.
-The section [Considerations for Handling Large Requests and Responses](#considerations-for-handling-large) in this guidance provides more information on these requests.
-- Test query strings.
-If an operation can take optional parameters (such as pagination requests), test the different combinations and order of parameters.
-- Verify that asynchronous operations complete successfully.
-If the web API supports streaming for requests that return large binary objects (such as video or audio), ensure that client requests are not blocked while the data is streamed.
-If the web API implements polling for long-running data modification operations, verify that that the operations report their status correctly as they proceed.
-For more information, see the section [Considerations for Maintaining Responsiveness, Scalability, and Availability](#considerations-for-maintaining-responsiveness) in this guidance.

-You should also create and run performance tests to check that the web API operates satisfactorily under duress.
-You can build a web performance and load test project by using Visual Studio Ultimate.
-For more information, see the page [Run performance tests on an application before a release](https://msdn.microsoft.com/library/dn250793.aspx) on the Microsoft website.

 # Related patterns
 - The [façade](http://en.wikipedia.org/wiki/Facade_pattern) pattern describes how to provide an interface to a web API.